KarlMoran/lookbook/README.md

 ## Navigation Bar
 * This featured appears throughout the page,it allows users to easily navigate through the site.
-* The Navigation bar has a number of links for 'Home', 'Explore', 'Star', 'Learn', 'About'and 'SignIn/ SignUp'.
+* The Navigation bar has a number of links when signIn  'Home', 'Add post', 'Explore', 'Star', 'Learn', 'About'and 'SignIn/ SignUp'.
 * Certain links appear when you signIn, you get full access when you craete an account.

 <img width="1158" alt="Screenshot 2022-10-22 at 12 56 24" src="https://user-images.githubusercontent.com/92300013/197337650-86797bfe-6b63-421d-b419-14216b9f5611.png">